apaz-cli/daisho/planning/Types.md

 be fully-qualified.
 Otherwise, the C compiler will choke on your code.

-## Classes
+## Structs

-A `class` is literally a C struct with methods associated with it.
-Each of these methods is literally a function which takes the object as an argument called `this`.
-When you define a native method on a class, it includes `this` as an extra first argument.
+A `struct` (or equivalently `class` or `type`) is literally a C struct with methods associated with it.
+Each of these methods is literally a function which takes the object as an argument called `self`.
+When you define a native method on a class, it includes `self` as an extra first argument.

 When you have an object containing members, you literally have a C struct containing those members.
-The same way, a `class` containing another `class` is a struct containing another struct.
+The same way, a `struct` containing another `struct` is a struct containing another struct.
 This gives the user perfect information about how objects are laid out in memory.

-Just like in C, a `class` cannot contain an instance of itself as a member.
+Just like in C, a `struct` cannot contain an instance of itself as a member.
 Additionally, it cannot contain an instance of a `trait` that it implements as a member.
 To get around this, store a reference instead.